dylanmcmorrow5/MIST-4610/README.md

 4. Ishi Gupta
 5. Miral Lakhani
 ## Problem Description:
+Our primary goal is to create a relational database that significantly improves the efficiency and quality of a medical center's operations.
+The central entity in our database model is the "Visit Entity," representing each medical patient's visit.
+This "Visit Entity" is intricately linked with other key components, including the "Patient," "Visit Record," "Physician," "Room," and "Billing" entities.
+Our focus is on accurately modeling these relationships, generating realistic sample data, and populating these entities with relevant attributes.

+Moreover, we aim to implement fully functional query capabilities on this data.
+These queries will not only facilitate day-to-day operations but also yield valuable business insights into the medical center's functioning.
+This enhanced database will provide us with a comprehensive and detailed view of patient visits, medical records, physician-patient interactions, room allocation, and billing processes.
+By effectively leveraging this database, we can drive informed decision-making, streamline operations, and ultimately enhance the overall performance and quality of care within the medical center.
 ## Data Model:
 <img width="678" alt="Screenshot 2023-11-03 at 5 44 54 PM" src="https://github.com/dylanmcmorrow5/MIST4610GroupProject1/assets/148798141/39fa62eb-710c-4e12-8e6b-7f0b1114b0c2">